facebook/react-native/docs/UsingNavigators.md

 navigator.pop();
 ```

 A more complete example that demonstrates the pushing and popping of routes.
-Edit your index*.js file to therefore look something like this:
+Edit your index*.js file to look something like this:

 ```javascript
 import React, { Component } from 'react';